-Summary: It’s an exciting time.
+It’s an exciting time.
 You’re finally considering a home purchase in Seattle Washington, one of the Nations most popular cities.
-Before you go out looking for that dream home, take a moment to read these three helpful insights from Sammamish Mortgage, a family-owned and operated leader in the Seattle Mortgage Industry.
+Before you go out looking for that dream home, take a moment to read these three helpful insights.

 Seattle, Washington has recently joined some of its neighboring cities in a pricing peak, followed by a modest decline.
 Not long ago, Seattle was singled out as having one of the most constrained housing markets in the country.

 Right now, there is a major shortage in housing inventory a lot lower compared to years past, according to the NMLS.
 This situation will cause ongoing buyer frustration and rising home values in the city and surrounding areas.
-As of this writing, there is a meager 1.1-month supply of homes available in Seattle for buyers to choose from.
+As of this writing, there is roughly a 1-month supply of homes available in Seattle for buyers to choose from.

 A balanced market is one that is characterized by 5- to 6-months’ worth of supply, which shows just how intense the inventory situation is in Seattle right now.